cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

   if (!(isAuthorizedUpgrader(msgSender) && channel.state != FLUSHCOMPLETE)) {
     abortTransactionUnless(!isEmpty(errorReceipt))

+    if channel.state == FLUSHCOMPLETE {
+      // if the channel state is in FLUSHCOMPLETE, it can **only** be aborted if there
+      // is an error receipt with the exact same sequence.
+This ensures that the counterparty
+      // did not successfully upgrade and then cancel at a new upgrade to abort our own end,
+      // leading to both channel ends being OPEN with different parameters abortTransactionUnless(errorReceipt.sequence == channel.upgradeSequence)
+    } else {
       // If counterparty sequence is less than the current sequence,
       // abort transaction since this error receipt is from a previous upgrade abortTransactionUnless(errorReceipt.sequence >= channel.upgradeSequence)
+    }
     // fastforward channel sequence to higher sequence so that we can start
     // new handshake on a fresh sequence channel.upgradeSequence = errorReceipt.sequence